ChangdeDu/changdedu.github.io/_pages/about.md

 I have published 30+ research papers in top-tier AI/ML conferences and journals, including AAAI, KDD, IJCAI, ACMMM, MICCAI, UAI, IEEE TNNLS/TMM/TCDS, Information Fusion, and Pattern Recognition.
 I won the Best Paper Runner-Up Award in IEEE ICME 2019.

 # News
+- 03/2023: Our paper on "Multimodal Learning of Brain-Visual-Linguistic Features" got accepted to [**IEEE TPAMI**].
+The code and dataset have also been released.

 - 02/2023: Our paper on "Graph-Enhanced Emotion Neural Decoding" got accepted to [**IEEE TMI**]

 - 02/2023: I will serve as a reviewer for **ICCV-2023**